-The Group's subsidiaries as at December 31, 2022 are set out below.
+The Group's subsidiaries as at December 31, 2023 are set out below.
 Unless otherwise stated, such subsidiaries have share capital consisting solely of ordinary shares that are held directly by the Company, and the proportion of ownership interests held equals the voting rights held by the Company.

-Name Place of business/ country of incor- poration Functional Ownership interest held by the Company 2022 2021 Principal activities poration currency 2022 2021 InflaRx GmbH Germany EUR 100% 100% Principal operating subsidiary, clinical R&D, holder of all IP, bi- opharmaceutical company InflaRx Pharmaceuticals, Inc. United States USD 100% 100% Subsidiary for basic research
+Ownership Name Place of business/ interest held b held by Principal activities country of F Functional the Company Timeipai activities incorporation currency 2023 2022 InflaRx GmbH Jena and Munich, EUR 100% 100% operating subsidiary, R&D, IIIIakx Giibii Germany LUK 10076 holder of all IP InflaRx Ann Arbor, MI, United USD 100% 100% operating subsidiary, R&D, US Pharmaceuticals, I nc.
+States USD 10070 10070 commercialization

-2. Significant accounting policies
+B. Material accounting policies

-2.1.
 Basis of preparation

-The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (herein "IFRS") as adopted by the European Union".
+The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (herein "IFRS").

 The consolidated financial statements have been prepared on a historical cost basis.
 These consolidated financial statements of the Group comprise the Company and its wholly owned subsidiaries, InflaRx GmbH and InflaRx Pharmaceuticals, Inc. The consolidated financial statements are presented in Euro (€).
 The presentation currency of the Group is the Euro, as the functional currency of the largest operating company, InflaRx GmbH, continues to be the Euro.
-The functional currency of InflaRx N.V. and InflaRx Pharmaceuticals, Inc. is U.S. dollars (\$), as most of their income and expenses occurred in U.S. dollars in 2022.
+Effective January 1, 2023, the functional currency of InflaRx N.V. changed from the U.S. dollar to the Euro due to a change in the Company's operational function and, in turn, a change in the primary currency of its underlying transactions.
+This change in functional currency has been accounted for prospectively.
+The functional currency of InflaRx Pharmaceuticals, Inc. is the U.S. dollar (\$), as most of their income and expenses occurred in U.S. dollars in 2023.
 All financial information presented in Euro has been rounded to the nearest Euro, unless stated otherwise.

-2.2.
-Summary of significant accounting policies
+3. Summary of significant accounting policies

-This section describes significant accounting policies adopted in the preparation of these consolidated financial statements.
+This section describes material accounting policies adopted in the preparation of these consolidated financial statements.
 These policies have been consistently applied to all the years presented, unless otherwise stated.
+Accounting policies for the following IFRS standards have been applied starting in Q2 2023 for the first time, as no transactions in the scope of these IFRS standards had been previously recognized.